by Mike Ratliff

 The enemy of God and His people, Satan, is a liar and a murderer.
 His goal is to deceive people and draw them into unbelief and spiritual darkness.
 He uses temptation to do this.
 These temptations are rooted in the world.

-For all that is in this world (as the lust of the flesh, the lust of the eyes, and the pride of life) is not of the Father, but is of this world.
-(1 John 2:16 Geneva)
+16 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
+1 John 2:16 (NASB)

 The lust of the flesh pertains to personal gain or physical comfort in place of being satisfied in Christ.
 The lust of the eyes pertains to physical appetites as a distraction from pursuing fulfillment from God.
 The pride of life pertains to personal power in the world instead of living within the Lordship of Christ.
 Satan used these three temptations against Eve in the Garden of Eden (Genesis 3).
 He promised her that if she ate of the fruit that she would not die (lust of flesh), that it was actually okay to eat of any tree in the garden (lust of the eyes), and that if she ate of the tree then she would be like God, which is an appeal to the pride of life.
 Interestingly, when our Lord began His earthly ministry, He went into the wilderness to be tempted as well and Satan used these same three temptations, which are rooted in the world.

 1 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 2 And after He had fasted forty days and forty nights, He then became hungry.
 3 And the tempter came and said to Him, “If You are the Son of God, command that these stones become bread.”
 4 But He answered and said, “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of God.’”
 Matthew 4:1-4 (NASB)